Physical Therapy

 Professor of Physical Therapy (primary appointment)

-BS University of Illinois 1990
+Bachelor of Science, University of Illinois at Urbana-Champaign, 1990

 Professor of Physical Therapy (primary appointment)